Road Rage - One Way Not 'To Deal'

-My daughters, their friend, and I were on a road trip to see Bruno Mars and by the second day that little voice was yelling…”this is supposed to be a fun adventure, not you raining F-bombs on the innocent and unsuspecting”.
+My daughters, their friend, and I were on a road trip to see Bruno Mars, but by the second day my inner voice was yelling…”this is supposed to be a fun adventure, not you raining F-bombs on the innocent and unsuspecting”.

 My 11 year old, having none of it pleaded, “What is wrong with you, why are you getting so mad… instantly mad… for no reason”.
 I yelled back at her.
 She finally laid it down, “You Are Embarrassing”

 My other daughter quipped about our adventures to my husband, “Mom was freaking out on the other cars yelling, ‘JFC …. you asshole…for F*** sake’.”

 “WAS SO” she eye-rolled with an expression of ‘get real mom’